-If you’ve been injured in a workplace accident, you’re probably already experiencing the unfortunate effects.
+If you’ve been injured in a workplace accident in Minnesota, you’re probably already experiencing the unfortunate effects.

 Beyond the physical pain, there are financial consequences of being unable to work and earn an income to support your household.

 Plus, you will also incur medical bills for treatment, including costs related to surgery, physical therapy, pain medications, and others.

 When you suffer injuries that make you unable to work in your chosen occupation, you may need to learn new skills.